 We're here with tips to make speaking up a little less awkward.

-A few months ago, the Trump Administration issued two new rules that allow employers to opt out of covering birth control based on religious or moral objections.
+In 2017, the Trump Administration issued two new rules that allow employers to opt out of covering birth control based on religious or moral objections.
+On July 8, 2020, the Supreme Court decided those rules could stand.
 As a result, many people are at risk of losing access to no co-pay birth control coverage.
 If you’re worried that you might lose your birth control coverage, and you want to have a conversation about it, here are some tips for talking to your employer.

 1. Start with your coworkers.

 Are your coworkers concerned about the birth control rules too?
 If so, you can draft a formal letter and have your coworkers sign it.
 If you don’t have anyone in your workplace willing to speak up, don’t freak out.
 Your voice is still important.

 2. Schedule a meeting with the right person.

 It’s tempting to think you can storm into your boss’s office or stop them in the hall for a chat, but serious concerns require your employer’s full attention.
 Schedule a time to meet with your supervisor.
 In larger companies, your human resources department might be the best place to start the conversation about healthcare coverage.

 You care deeply about accessible birth control, but your employer might not know a lot about the issue.
 That’s why you’ll want to educate them on why birth control access is important.
 Here are some talking points we love:

 99% of U.S. women have used birth control at some point in their lives.